Zoning Planning & Land Use Law in Alabama

 Furthermore, if the zoning laws governing your property have changed, and some aspect of it is now violating the new rules, these changes can typically not be enforced against you, because it would be unfair to apply a new law retroactively.

-How Can a Homewood, Alabama Attorney Help?
+What Can A Homewood, Alabama Attorney Do?

 If you suddenly become involved in a zoning dispute with your local government, it's necessary to seek competent legal representation.
 The counsel of an accomplished Homewood, Alabama real estate attorney can make it much easier for you to act within the law to use your own property as you wish, or at least be as free as possible to make improvements to your land.